September 22, 2023

 STEP SIX: Garnish with thinly sliced green onions and serve.

-STEP SEVEN: Enjoy your delicious Asian cucumber salad with a satisfying crunch from the chopped roasted peanuts!
+STEP SEVEN: Enjoy your Asian cucumber salad with the satisfying texture of the chopped roasted peanuts!

 PRO TIP:

-There are plenty of ways to enjoy the spoils from your vegetable garden.
-Our tomato cucumber salad and pickled cucumber recipe are two more delicious cucumber salad recipes to add a bit of freshness to your table.
+Our tomato cucumber salad and pickled cucumber recipe are two more cucumber salad recipes to add a bit of freshness to your table.

 MORE SALAD RECIPES